University of Texas at El Paso Academic Catalog

 HIST 4301.
 Internship in Public History.

-Internship in Public History: History 4301 is a public history internship course designed to familiarized students with the practice of public history through hands-on experience.
+Internship in Public History: History 4301 is a public history internship course designed to familiarize students with the practice of public history through hands-on experience.
 Interns will perform at least 9 hours of work per week and submit the writing assignments described in the syllabus.
 Students will work with their advisor to identify an internship that provides relevant experience to the student.
 Typically, if a student is receiving course credit for an internship, there is no pay.
 Interns may be placed on campus locations such as the Institute of Oral History or the Centennial Museum or in other venues.

 Department: History